 Since January, many avid travellers have been watching how the COVID-19 epidemic and now pandemic has affected travel.
 The effects have been everything from delays and added inconveniences to flight cancellations and total travel bans.
 Opportunists may be tempted to take advantage of “Crisis Tourism“, i.e. low airfare costs and a major slump in the tourism industry to get a cheap vacation.
 But, is it worth the risk?

-Why you should avoid travel during the Coronavirus pandemic
+Why you should avoid travel for tourism during the Coronavirus pandemic

 In January, I cancelled my trip to Thailand and Hong Kong.
 Things were getting pretty crazy over there and I was afraid of getting caught up in the flight cancellations and total mayhem of travelling during an outbreak.
 This was before COVID-19 was declared an epidemic.
 Instead, I still chose to travel from Montreal to San Francisco, as I considered the risk to be fairly low of spreading the disease.